French toast: Americas

 Fast food french toast sticks with syrup.

-The dish is commonly eaten with butter, powdered sugar, and maple syrup.
+The dish is commonly eaten in the United States with butter, powdered sugar, and maple syrup.
 Other toppings include jam, whipped cream, and fruit.
+Ingredients may include challah bread.
 French toast was popularly served in railroad dining cars of the early and mid-20th century.
 The Santa Fe was especially known for its French toast, and some railroads provided recipes for these and other dining car offerings to the public as a promotional feature.

-New Orleans

 In New Orleans Louisiana Creole cuisine, French toast is known as pain perdu and is most commonly served as a breakfast dish.
 The recipe calls for New Orleans–style French bread; the batter is an egg-based custard that may include spirits.
-Common toppings include cane syrup, strongly-flavored honey, or fruit syrups; a dusting of powdered sugar is also traditional.
+Common toppings include cane syrup, strongly-flavoured honey, or fruit syrups; a dusting of powdered sugar is also traditional.